dotnet/aspnetcore/docs/WebTransport.md

 </ItemGroup>
 ```

-# Obtaining a test certificate
+## Obtaining a test certificate

-The current Kestrel default testing certificate cannot be used for WebTransport connections.
-You can generate a new certificate for testing via the following C#:
+The current Kestrel default testing certificate cannot be used for WebTransport connections as it does not meet the requirements needed for WebTransport over HTTP/3.
+You can generate a new certificate for testing via the following C# (this function will also automatically handle cert rotation every time one expires):
 ```C#
 static X509Certificate2 GenerateManualCertificate()
 {